 IS PERMISSION NEEDED TO RELOCATE A CHILD WITHIN A STATE?

 As long as there is a good reason to move, then the judge will look at the other side and say, “Why are you objecting?”
 You better have a good reason, because otherwise, the judge is going to not only potentially ratify the move, but he could potentially request sanctions for having to go to court over an unreasonable objection to a move, with no valid basis.
-If it is a situation where your move is going to necessitate a change in school districts for the child potentially, then it is big enough to where you could appropriately say you will eventually need permission.
-Sometimes acceptance can come by way of acquiescence.
+If your move is going to necessitate a change in school districts for the child, then it is big enough that you could appropriately say you will eventually need permission.
+Sometimes acceptance comes through acquiescence.
 In other words, you send the notice, the other side does not object, you move, and then everybody goes about their life.

 The Importance Of Retaining A Family Law Attorney

-When you are looking for a family lawyer, you probably want to find somebody who practices daily and has a lot of experience in that field since it can be very complex.
+When you are looking for a family lawyer, you probably want to find somebody who practices daily and has a lot of experience in that field, since it can be very complex.
 It is also one of those fields that people seem to think, “Oh, this is easy.
 I’m just going to do a simple divorce, or a simple custody or parenting time change.”
 No, it is not nearly as simple as that for a person who does not do it every day.
 If you are not going to retain me, at least find somebody who does practice family law daily.